Make-Tarkov-Great-Again/MTGO-Launcher/README.md

 ### Auto Updates for Mods
 Stay up-to-date effortlessly with the auto update feature of MTGO Launcher.
 When a new version of a mod is released, the launcher will automatically download and install the latest version, ensuring that you always have the most current enhancements and fixes.

-### Seamless Management of Mods for MTGA and SPT-AKI
+### Seamless Management of Mods for MTGA
-MTGO Launcher simplifies the management of mods by providing the ability to handle mods from both Make Tarkov Great Again and SPT-AKI separately.
-This dual compatibility allows users to organize and customize their mods for each emu independently.
-Additionally, the launcher enables users to switch between these two games effortlessly, eliminating the hassle of navigating through multiple interfaces.
+MTGO Launcher simplifies the management of mods by providing the ability to handle mods for Make Tarkov Great Again.
+This compatibility allows users to organize and customize their mods for each profile independently.
+Additionally, the launcher enables users to switch between these profiles in one click eliminating the hassle of navigating through multiple interfaces.

-### Cross Emulation
-MTGO Launcher serves as a unified platform for both SPT-AKI and MTGA, enabling users to conveniently select, download, install, and cross-launch mods for either game.
-This centralized approach simplifies the modding experience by offering a single launcher for multiple emulators, making it more efficient and user-friendly.

 ## Planned Features